tuhuynh27/go-ioc/README.md

 # Go IoC: Bring "@Autowired" to Go!

-Go IoC brings Spring-style autowiring to Go, offering a lightweight, compile-time Inversion of Control (IoC) container.
+Go IoC brings Spring-style autowiring to Go, offering a compile-time Inversion of Control (IoC) solution.
 Unlike Spring's runtime reflection-based `@Autowired`, Go IoC uses code generation to make dependencies explicit and type-safe at compile time, while keeping the familiar and intuitive struct tag syntax for dependency injection.

 ## Hasn't this been done already?

 While there are other dependency injection solutions for Go ([Google's Wire](https://github.com/google/wire/tree/main), [Uber's Dig](https://github.com/uber-go/dig) or [Facebook's Inject](https://github.com/facebookarchive/inject)), Go IoC takes a unique approach by:

 - Providing a familiar Spring-like API that Java developers will recognize
-- **Using code generation instead of reflection** - unlike Spring's runtime DI, everything is explicit and compile-time safe, avoid runtime (reflection) overhead
+- **Using code generation for compile-time DI** - unlike Spring's runtime DI, everything is explicit and compile-time safe
 - Using struct tags and marker/empty structs as "annotations" to keep the syntax clean and idiomatic to Go
 - Supporting interface implementations and qualifiers in an elegant way
 - **Automatic component scanning** - unlike other solutions that require manual registration of each component, Go IoC can automatically discover and wire components through struct tags and markers